 So you’ve just spent a ton of money redesigning your website and then suddenly your developer pipes up, “you’re going to need a mobile website.”
-One might as well have scaled up a mountain to find an identical but slightly larger mountain next.
+You might as well have scaled up a mountain to find an identical but slightly larger mountain next.
 “Why bother if it’s basically the same thing?
 As long as the thing loads up who cares?
-How much is it going to cost by the way?”
-Suddenly that mountain is now a tower in the clouds.
+How much is it going to cost, by the way?”
+Suddenly that mountain is now towering into the clouds.
 “It’s not like anyone really uses their phone to do business, especially in my business.”
 And up and up goes that summit—as well as the risk of torturing this metaphor.
 The point is, you are going to miss on a lot of business if you don’t start paying attention to mobile traffic.

 Here is a sampling from our own website:

 Percentage of Traffic of Mobile and Tablet Devices:

 It shows the growth of mobile traffic as a percentage of total traffic from 2009 to 2014.
 I’ve segmented out mobile and tablet because that’s what Google Analytics does and I’m not going to rail against the almighty Google.
 As it’s clear to see, 2009 was a bad year for mobile traffic.
 But since then, like sales of iPhones, it’s been on the up and up.
 See:

 Even without a trend line, it’s obvious that there is a positive trend within the line graph.
 But wait, there is more number fun: